Cirkit Designer Logo

 FAQs

-• Q: Can I use a lower-rated power adapter?
+• Q: Can I use the Orange Pi 5 Plus as a desktop computer?

 This concludes the documentation for the Orange Pi 5 Plus.
 For further assistance, refer to the official GeeekPi support resources.